 - Rinse your mouth.
 Dissolve about a half teaspoon of salt in 1 cup of warm water.
 Swish the rinse, and then throw it out.

 - Disinfect your dentures.
 Remove your dentures at night.
 Clean your dentures daily.
 Make sure dentures fit correctly and do not cause irritation.
 Ask your dentist for the best way to clean your dentures.

 - See your dentist regularly.
 Especially if you are diabetic or you are wearing dentures.

 - Keep a watch on what you eat.
 Try limiting your amount of sugar-containing food.
 These might encourage the growth of the fungus candida.

 - Maintain good blood sugar control if you are diabetic.
 Even if you are diabetic, having well-controlled blood sugar can reduce the amount of sugar in your saliva.
 This would discourage the growth of candida.

 With treatment, oral thrush usually goes away after a couple of weeks.
-If you are prone to it you might need to visit your specialist doctor.
+However, if you are prone to it you might need to visit your specialist doctor.
 Sometimes the oral thrush goes away and comes back.
 This often happens because the underlying cause has not gone away.
 Whatever be the story, your doctor will be able to suggest the best treatment.